ArkaOfc/Spring-Microservices/README.md

 # Spring-Microservices
-A small dissertation about the transition from monolithic architectures to mircroservices architectures
+A focused exploration of transitioning monolithic applications to microservices architectures.